Why the Zoom record button is missing when you're a guest

 FAQ

-Q2: What's the difference between getting host permission vs. recording on my own Mac?
+What's the difference between getting host permission vs recording on my own Mac?

 Zoom's built-in recording shows a "recording" indicator to every participant.
-But when you record using a Mac-side app (QuickTime, Qureco), Zoom can't detect it — so nothing shows up in the participant list.
-That's exactly why leading with consent ("I'll be recording") at the start matters.
+When you record using a Mac-side app (QuickTime, Qureco, etc.), Zoom can't detect it — so nothing appears in the participant list.
+That's exactly why leading with consent ("I'll be recording for our notes") at the top matters: the other side won't see anything that signals it.

-Zoom recordings can run a few hundred MB to over 1 GB per hour, so local-only storage fills up fast.
-Either pick a tool with cloud storage built in (Qureco's Pro plan includes 30 GB), or organize recordings by account/project folders and clean out old ones on a recurring schedule.
+Zoom recordings range from a few hundred MB to over 1 GB per hour, so local-only storage fills up fast.
+Two options:

 To recap:

-- Zoom's record button only appears for participants the host has explicitly authorized in advance
+- Zoom's record button only shows up for participants the host has explicitly authorized in advance

-- First, try asking with a 5-second script for consent-based recording
+- First, try asking with a 5-second script — most reasonable hosts will say yes if you lead with the purpose

-- When that doesn't work, record from your own Mac — it bypasses Zoom's permission model entirely
+- When that doesn't work, record from your own Mac — it sidesteps Zoom's permission model entirely

-- QuickTime works for video, but capturing internal audio requires virtual audio configuration
+- QuickTime works for video, but you need virtual audio (BlackHole) to capture the other side's voice

-Next time the record button isn't there, don't push the host harder than they're comfortable with.
-Have your own Mac-side capture in place.
-With Qureco, one afternoon of Zoom calls is enough to test the full flow from recording to Notion.
+Next time the record button isn't there, you don't have to push the host harder than they're comfortable with.
+Have a Mac-side capture in place by default.
+One afternoon of Zoom calls is enough to test the full flow from recording to Notion — and after that, you stop worrying about the record button entirely.

 Qureco Screen Recorder